 - Oats, tofu and soya beans

-Phosphorous, after calcium is the second most abundant mineral in the body and like calcium It helps to build strong bones and teeth.
+Phosphorous, after calcium, is the second most abundant mineral in the body and like calcium, It helps to build strong bones and teeth.
 Phosphorous is also involved in the release of energy from fat, protein, and carbohydrates during metabolism, and in the formation of genetic material, (DNA) (RNA) cell membranes, and many enzymes.
-Phosphorus play an important role in the production of collagen.
+Phosphorus plays an important role in the production of collagen.

-Deficiencies of phosphorus are however rare, symptom include: loss of appetite, reduced sexual powers, bone pain and stiff joints.
+Deficiencies of phosphorus are however rare, Symptoms include loss of appetite, reduced sexual powers, bone pain, and stiff joints.